listenToRipley/python/Examples/django_proj/README.md

 To create access run `python manage.py createsuperuser`

-You should now be able to login to the admin dashboard for Django.
-You will see Groups and Users.
+You should now be able to lo

-## Trouble shooting

-If you have any issues with any of these steps check the following:

-- Is your pipenv shell running?
-- Have you pushed all recent changed to git?